urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 static pages but a full JS-enabled front-end would be preferred for a dynamic page.

+This app depends on the groups app [Squad](https://urbit.org/applications/~pocwet/docs), which we wrote in [another lightning tutorial](/guides/quickstart/groups-guide).
 If you'd like to check out the finished app, you can install it from `~pocwet/tally` with the `|install ~pocwet %tally` command in your ship's Dojo, or else install it from your ship's homescreen.
+Before installing Tally, you should first install Squad from `~pocwet/squad`.

 The app source is available in the [`docs-examples` repo on Github](https://github.com/urbit/docs-examples), in the `voting-app` folder.
 It